SlxxpyDeveloper/RadarScannerReadMe/README.md

 * `prefix` &mdash; Insert the bot prefix that is used before commands like !help
 * `webfronturl` &mdash; Insert the IW4M Admin webfront url.
 In case of local refrain from using 127.0.0.1 or such use IPv4 or DHCP address.
   + Example: https://gilletteclan.com/, http://91.208.92.221:1624/
+* `admin_id` &mdash; you can find this in your iw4m admin folder, then configuration folder, then open iw4mAdminSettings.json, and search "Id".
 ___

  #### Optional Configuration